 An even more exclusive version of the AMG GT Black Series, the all-new Mercedes-AMG GT Track Series is the latest track-only entrant into the AMG stable, and it sure is quite an addition.
-Touted as the: "most powerful customer sports car ever to have been developed by Mercedes‑AMG," the all-new car is here to celebrate AMG's 55th anniversary, with an unprecedented number of just 55 examples.
+Looking like an absolute track-day beast and touted as the: "most powerful customer sports car ever to have been developed by Mercedes‑AMG," the all-new car is here to celebrate AMG's 55th anniversary, with an unprecedented number of just 55 examples.

 As you might have guessed, the AMG GT Black Series' 4.0 liter twin-turbocharged V8 engine makes an appearance here, however, in this case, It's a bit more tuned for a more race-worthy experience.